AdobeDocs/media-analytics.de-DE/help/sdk-implement/track-av-playback/track-core/track-core-chromecast.md

    >[!NOTE]
    >
-   >Der zweite Wert ist der benutzerdefinierte Videometadatenname, den Sie in Schritt 2 erstellt haben.
+   >Der zweite Wert ist der benutzerdefinierte Videometadatenobjektname, den Sie in Schritt 2 erstellt haben.
 If you are not using custom video metadata, simply send an empty object for the `data` argument in `trackSessionStart`, as shown in the commented out line in the iOS example above.

-1. **Verfolgen der tatsächlichen Wiedergabe**
+1. **Den tatsächlichen Start der Wiedergabe verfolgen**

    Identify the event from the video player for the beginning of the video playback, where the first frame of the video is rendered on the screen, and call [trackPlay:](https://adobe-marketing-cloud.github.io/media-sdks/reference/chromecast/ADBMobile.media.html#.trackPlay)